 FWCB Field Classes

-All FWCB students complete three field classes as part of their degree requirements.
+All FWCB students complete two field classes as part of their degree requirements.
 During these classes, students are immersed in the study of Minnesota's flora and fauna in both aquatic and terrestrial settings.
 Your path through the curriculum will be most successful if you take these classes during sophomore or junior year.
 The classes help you develop critical field skills that are used through the remainder of your undergraduate experience.